Optimal alignment of Lorentz orientation and generalization to matrix Lie groups: Proposed solutions to the Lorentz alignment problem

 \subsection{Method 1: Direct nonlinear optimization}

-For naive least squares optimization of alignment, we write down the objective function:
+For naive least squares optimization of alignment, we write down the objective function, using the Frobenius norm $\|\cdot\|$ to match numerical components:

-which can be solved either through gradient descent or other method \cite{Burden2016}.
-We opt to use SciPy's general solvers for this task \cite{Virtanen2020a}.
+which can be minimized either through gradient descent or another method \cite{Burden2016}, using SciPy's general solvers for this task \cite{Virtanen2020a}.
 We will refer to this method as the direct minimization method.
+Note that iterative solvers require a suitable initial value, for which we used the identity matrix.